William Dugdale: Life

 In June 1642, he was summoned with the other heralds to attend the king at York.
 When the war broke out Charles deputed him to summon the castles of Banbury and Warwick to surrender.

-He witnessed the Battle of Edgehill, and later returned with a surveyor to make a survey of the battlefield.
+Dugdale witnessed the Battle of Edgehill, and later returned with a surveyor to make a survey of the battlefield.
 He arrived in Oxford with the king in November 1642 and he was admitted MA of the University.
 He worked as a bureaucrat in the royalist capital, especially after December 1643 when Hatton was appointed Comptroller of the Household.
 In 1644 the king appointed him Chester Herald of Arms in Ordinary.

-During his leisure at Oxford he collected material at the Bodleian Library and college libraries for his books.
+During his leisure at Oxford, Dugdale collected material at the Bodleian Library and college libraries for his books.
 It was during these years that he met Elias Ashmole, who later became his son-in-law.
 Following the surrender of Oxford in 1646 Dugdale returned to Blyth Hall and compounded for his estates under the terms of the Oxford articles.
 Hatton, who had opposed the surrender, went into exile in France, where Dugdale visited him in 1648.

-He recommenced his antiquarian researches, collaborating with Roger Dodsworth on the Monasticon Anglicanum, the first volume of which was published in 1655.
+Dugdale recommenced his antiquarian researches, collaborating with Roger Dodsworth on the Monasticon Anglicanum, the first volume of which was published in 1655.
 In the following year he published his own Antiquities of Warwickshire, which was soon recognised as a model county history.
 In this work he was one of the first to consider the significance of stone tools, stating these were "weapons used by the Britons before the art of making arms of brass or iron was known".

-At the Restoration Dugdale obtained the office of Norroy King of Arms through the influence of the Earl of Clarendon.
+At the Restoration, Dugdale obtained the office of Norroy King of Arms through the influence of the Earl of Clarendon.
 In the office of Norroy he undertook heraldic visitations of the counties north of the Trent.

-In 1677 he was knighted and promoted to the office of Garter Principal King of Arms, which he held until his death.
+In 1677, Dugdale was knighted and promoted to the office of Garter Principal King of Arms, which he held until his death.
 In his last years he wrote an account of his life at the request of Anthony Wood.
 He died "in his chair" at Blyth Hall in Warwickshire in 1686, aged 80.
 His house is still occupied by his descendants.